What Is Deburring?

 Deburring removes these defects to create a safer, more functional and more aesthetically appealing part.
-Mechanical deburring with a machine also eliminates the need for hand sanding and grinding.
+Mechanical deburring with a machine also eliminates the need for sanding and grinding by hand.
 It increases productivity, decreases material consumption and improves finished results.

-Mechanical deburring also helps enhance your finishing processes in general.
+Mechanical deburring also helps to generally enhance your finishing processes.
 Deburring generally takes place as part of a more comprehensive finishing process that usually includes other techniques, such as:

 - Edge breaking